JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 - **Outcome:** Moderate portfolio growth with lower volatility, but limited upside due to conservative allocation.
 - **Source:** Based on aggregated data from Vanguard’s “How America Invests” and personal finance case studies.

-#### Case Study 2: High-Risk, Wealthy Investor — in progress
+#### Case Study 2: High-Risk, Wealthy Investor

 - **Allocation:**
-  - TBD
+  - He does not specify exact numbers, but he mentions heavy allocations to private equity and alternatives.
 - **Outcome:** Strong portfolio growth driven by significant exposure to high-return private equity and alternative investments.
+He is also comfortable with taking high risks and heavy losses.
 - **Note:** This section is in progress, so please don't use these numbers as fact.
 Estimates based on interviews; exact numbers may vary and require verification.
+- [Bill Perkins: "Spend Your Money NOW – Before It’s Too Late!"](https://www.youtube.com/watch?v=jQi_zzr9MBc) - discusses high allocation to private equity and businesses
 - **[Interview with Bill Perkins on Brandon Adams Podcast](https://www.youtube.com/watch?v=YiqxSWnM_fA)** – In this interview, Perkins shares insights on risk-taking, asset allocation, and balancing wealth with purposeful spending.
 He mentions wine as an example of alternative investing.